atwellpub/wp-featherlight-modded/README.md

 # WP Featherlight Modded

-We've slighted modded the original WP Featherlight plugin to support images that are linked to YouTube videos.
+We've slightly modded the original WP Featherlight plugin to support images that are linked to YouTube videos.

 Note: This version contains unminified and uncombined JS assets.